mehtaculous/connectors/README.md

 ### `Challenge`

-> Creates a new game and mints a new game board NFT
+> Creates a new game and mints a new token

 - Challenging an opponent mints a new ERC-721 token of the game board.
-- Follow along for a visual status of the game board by visiting any [marketplace](https://opensea.io/) that supports on-chain art.
+- Follow along for a visual status of the game board by visiting any [marketplace](https://testnets.opensea.io/collection/connectors-v2) that supports on-chain art.

 ### `Begin`

 > Activates a new game and executes the first move on the game board

-- The opponent must first begin the game before moves can be made.
+- The opponent must first begin the game before any moves can be made.
 - Each board consists of **6** Rows and **7** Columns that are *zero-indexed*.
 - The `row` values range from **0 - 5**.
 - The `col` values range from **0 - 6**.